rcemper/Columnar-native/README.md

 Select Function or * to exit :
 ```
 * 1 create/clear the tables.
 Package name **A** to be on top in search
-* 2 fills it with EXACTLY the same data
+* 2 fills it with EXACTLY the same data (INSERT --- SELECT)
 * 3 runs **SELECT AVG(Amount) FROM A.???
 WHERE Status = 'SENT'**
-* 4 allows to add data during SELECT cycles
+* 4 allows to add data between SELECT cycles
-* 5 does the same in a lager loop
+* 5 does the same in a larger loop

 Being curious I added also DemoB where row store is more advanced
 using Bitmap Index and Bitslice Index.
 This was not so impressive.